- What Is the Waterfall Methodology in Project Management?

 - Deliver App: After all the bugs have been worked out, you’re ready to give the finished app to the stakeholders.

-Though the app has been delivered, the project is not quite over until you’ve done some administrative tasks to tie everything up.
+Though the app has been delivered, the software development life cycle is not quite over until you’ve done some administrative tasks to tie everything up.
 This is technically the final step.

 - Pay Contracts: Fulfil your contractual obligations to your team and any freelance contractors.
 This releases them from the project.